New Release: ATNI’s journey with product profiling

 22 November 2022Product profiling is an important way of assessing the healthiness of companies’ products and portfolios.
 It allows stakeholders such as institutional investors, governments and consumers to compare product portfolios across companies and over time.

-- select an appropriate NPM to analyze the nutritional composition of products;
+- select an appropriate NPM to analyse the nutritional composition of products;

-- specify the scope of foods and beverages to analyze and the geographical coverage;
+- specify the scope of foods and beverages to analyse and the geographical coverage;

 - find databases to source data; and